10 Best TradingView Alternatives in 2026 (Free & Paid)

 Searching for the best free alternative to Bloomberg Terminal leads many traders to assemble a combination of tools that together cover Bloomberg's core functions at a fraction of the cost, or free.
 Here is how to build a Bloomberg-like workflow without the Bloomberg budget:

 For charting and technical analysis with AI:ChartingLens provides real-time charts for stocks and crypto, 15+ indicators, AI buy/sell signals, an AI trading assistant, and auto chart pattern recognition.
-Its insider trading data and superinvestor tracking features replicate key Bloomberg functions that show you what institutional investors and corporate insiders are doing.
+Its insider trading data and hedge fund holdings features replicate key Bloomberg functions that show you what institutional investors and corporate insiders are doing.
 This is the closest any free platform comes to Bloomberg's smart money intelligence.

 No single free platform fully replicates Bloomberg's breadth, and they are not designed to.
-But ChartingLens alone covers an unusually wide slice of what traders actually use Bloomberg for — charting, AI signals, company fundamentals, insider trading data, options flow, and superinvestor tracking — all in one free interface.
-Add Barchart for broader market data coverage and Yahoo Finance for news, and you have a research stack that covers 80% of Bloomberg's daily utility at a fraction of the cost.
-The total: free, or $9.99 per month if you upgrade ChartingLens to premium.
+But ChartingLens alone covers an unusually wide slice of what traders actually use Bloomberg for — charting, AI signals, company fundamentals, insider trading data, options flow, and hedge fund holdings — all in one interface.
+Add Stock Rover for deeper fundamental research and Interactive Brokers for execution, and you have a research stack that covers 80% of Bloomberg's daily utility at a fraction of the cost.
+The total: free, or $14.99 per month if you upgrade ChartingLens to premium.
 That is less than 0.5% of Bloomberg's annual price.

 How to Choose the Right TradingView Alternative